VergeGroup/swift-verge/README.md

 })
 ```

+> ✅
+> If you create an Derived object that computes a new shape value from the state that using multiple values

 Derived is an object (reference type).
 It provides a latest value from a store.
 This supports getting the value ad-hoc or subscribing the value updating.